wolfrick/Interview-Preparations/README.md

 Interviewer will ask you a question that can be specific, or underspecified. *** Always think out loud, tell them everything you are thinking. ***

 #### Clarification Phase
 First thing you need to do is repeat question once.
 Write some test cases, very basic, only 2 to 3 and solve them manually and get them confirmed with interviewer.
 This will ensure that you understood the question completely.
 Ask interviewer if they have any specific test case to consider.
 Ask for any limitations/requirements they have in mind.
+If you have any assumptions do let them know, so they can help you with those, or guide you which one you can consider.

 #### Thinking Phase
 After this, first you need to think of a solution, check how much time complexity it has, and discuss the same with the interviewer.
 Check if it will be able to solve the problem and handle cases.
 Once it is done, try to optimize it in terms of space and time.
 Check again if optimized solution will be able to handle everything.
 Check if you are missing something.
 Think on the solution again, like you never made it before.
 All this, because people make mistakes.
 It will be fine if you are able to correct them during the interview itself.